colleenyap/UCB-predicting-high-value-nephrologists/README.md

 Executive Summary

-The goal of this project is to determine whether historical physician–industry payment patterns can be used to predict which nephrologists will become high-value industry partners in the following year.
+The goal of this project is to determine whether historical physician–industry payment patterns can be used to predict which nephrologists will become high-value physicians in the following year.
 Using publicly available CMS Open Payments General Payments data, I developed a complete machine learning workflow that included SQL-based data engineering, feature engineering, exploratory data analysis (EDA), predictive modeling, and model evaluation.
 Historical payment data from 2020–2023 were used to create physician-level features, while 2024 payment data served as the prediction target.
-Among the models evaluated, Gradient Boosting delivered the strongest performance with a ROC-AUC of 0.9068, demonstrating that historical physician–industry engagement is a strong predictor of future high-value industry relationships.
+Among the models evaluated, Gradient Boosting delivered the strongest performance with a ROC-AUC of 0.9068, demonstrating that historical physician–industry engagement is a strong predictor of future high-value physician–industry engagement.

 Rationale